slavanga/baseguide/README.md

 Take a look at the [_settings.scss] (https://github.com/slavanga/baseguide/blob/master/scss/baseguide/_settings.scss) file to get an overview of all variables.

 ##Grid
-The grid framework is largely based on the [Bootstrap grid system] (http://getbootstrap.com/css/#grid).
-Improvements include the option to define custom breakpoints.
+The grid framework is based on the [Bootstrap grid system] (http://getbootstrap.com/css/#grid).

 ###Breakpoints
 Breakpoints can easily be configured using the ```$mq-breakpoints``` map.
 Note that the breakpoints have to be sorted from small to large.